 South Skookum Trail is a 1.1 mile heavily trafficked loop trail located near Usk, Washington that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, camping, fishing, and mountain biking and is accessible from May until October.
+The trail is primarily used for hiking, camping, fishing, and mountain biking and is best used from May until October.

 Directions from Newport: Travel north for 15 miles on Hwy.
 20. At the junction with Hwy.
 211, turn to the east and continue through Usk and cross the bridge over the Pend Oreille River.
 Continue straight along County Road #3389.
 Follow this road for about 6.5 miles (stay to the right when you reach the Y at the 4-mile mark) until you see the entrance sign to South Skookum Campground.
 Turn east into the campground and park in the overflow lot by the information boards.
 Walk down to the boat launch and you will be at the trailhead.